- What shipping restrictions are there?

 - How do I track delivery?

-- You can inquire about the progress of your shipment by sending us an email by clicking here.
+- You can inquire about the progress of your shipment by logging into your account.

 - How do I unsubscribe to emails?